Eaglehawk, Victoria: Sporting facilities

+Canterbury Park was crown land set aside by the Eaglehawk Borough Council for the purpose of a sports ground and gardens and in November 1872, the Eaglehawk Cricket Club requested to the council that the land at Canterbury Park be levelled "to suit it for cricket purposes".

+Canterbury Park has a modern sports oval which caters for the Australian Rules football/netball club and cricket club, with new changeroons and socials rooms that were built in 2015 and replaced the old Bill Crawford Pavilion that was built in 1961.

+The Eaglehawk Football Club has three football teams and five netball teams that compete in the Bendigo Football League.
+Canterbury Park has always been the home of the "Hawks" or the "Two Blues" ever since the club was established way back in 1880.

-Canterbury Park has an oval as well as bowling and croquet facilities.
+Canterbury Park also has lawn bowling and croquet facilities.
 The Eaglehawk Croquet Club Inc. was founded in 1909, in premises vacated by the Eaglehawk Bowling Club.
 Golf Croquet was introduced in 1975 and subscriptions for this style of croquet is rising.
 Association, Golf Croquet and Golf Croquet Pennant games are played.
 The Eaglehawk Croquet Club is a part of the Northern District Croquet Association (NDCA) and the club now hosts some major regional tournaments and competitions, the NDCA Pennant Competition and also teaches and coaches school and college children from all over Bendigo.
 The club hosts the Victorian Teachers Games (welcoming teachers and players from all over Victoria) and will host the Special Olympics.
 Eaglehawk Croquet Club also runs regular "Come & Try" days.

 Canterbury Park is also home to the Bendigo Leisure Centre, operated by the Bendigo Regional YMCA.
 This facility includes a 50-metre indoor swimming pool, a health club, mini golf and squash courts.

 The Albert Roy Reserve has a baseball field, a badminton, a table tennis stadium and is home to the Roy Bateson Tennis Club.

 A soccer field is located at the nearby Truscott Reserve.

 The town has one golf course, the Neangar Park Golf Course.

 From 1936 until 1978 Canterbury Park hosted greyhound racing.

-The suburb has an Australian Rules football team competing in the Bendigo Football League.

 Other facilities

 A community and day hospital, a 66-bed aged-care facility (St Laurence Court) is operated by Benetas.
-A police station and a fire station are also located in the town.
+A fire station, which began to be constructed in 1900, and a police station are also located in Eaglehawk.

 Eaglehawk is also home to the Star Cinema, a non-profit community-owned cinema located in the old Eaglehawk Town Hall.

 1st Eaglehawk Scout Hall runs programs for Scouts on a Tuesday night and Cubs on a Thursday night, they are a part of Scouts Australia and have their hall available for hire to the general public.